przemyslaw-pawelczak/przemyslaw-pawelczak.github.io/README.md

-This is a repository of Przemysław Pawełczak's Personal Webpage.
+This is a repository of Przemysław Pawełczak's personal webpage.